 One of the most well-known dress watches in the watch community, the Seiko SARB065 (nicknamed Cocktail Time – for obvious reasons) is a watch that will draw attention.
 Very much like their other more dressy watches (like the SARY057 and SNKL23)

 On first glance, it is a clean, classic dress watch.
 However, when you take a closer look you will see the magnificant guilloche sunburst dial which radiates out from the centre of the watch, with an undulating pattern as you go around the watch.
 In the image it appears blue, but in reality it is a silver color.

 The rest of the watch is quite understated with a clean stainless steel case and calf leather band, to help accentuate the rest of the watch.
 There is another surprise though, with a clear/display caseback, you can see the inside workings of the watch, which is always a treat.

-Coming with an automatic (hand-windable and hackable) movement also adds to the worth of this watch.
-It is amazing that it is actually so affordable.
+Being an automatic watch (hand-windable and hackable) also adds to the worth of this watch.
+It is amazing that it is actually such an affordable watch.